Skip to content

 I’ve seen it too often: folks assume gold is gold.
 “Spot’s $2050, so my bar or coin’s worth $2050,” they say.
 But let’s get real.
 A 1986 American Gold Eagle proof in MS-70?
 I’ve watched it hit $5500—not because of its ounce, but because it’s a rare, flawless collectible.
 A 1 oz gold bar?
 You’re lucky to see $2100, even from a top mint.

 Here’s the gold coin vs gold bar truth: coins are strategic—liquidity, appreciation, legacy.
 Buying gold bars is straightforward—stack it, store it, done.
 Investors who buy gold bars from low-cost dealers often miss the resale catch: some foreign bars don’t move easily in the U.S. market.
+With competitive pricing and transparent market rates, investors know exactly what they are paying for, and the ease of selling gold bars directly impacts their value and liquidity.
 I’ve had clients get lowballed—or ignored—when it’s time to sell.
 Coins, especially certified ones, trade faster and hold trust.
 That’s why, at Global Coin, we don’t just sell gold—we unlock a market where coins like the 1986-W Eagle proof (mintage under 450,000) give you an edge.

 When considering gold investment, it’s essential to weigh the pros and cons of gold bars versus gold coins.
 Your choice should align with your financial goals, market conditions, and personal circumstances.